Gennadios/FrontEndPractice/README.md

 - Project 24: Content Placeholder
 - Project 25: Sticky Navbar
 - Project 26: Vertical Slider
+- Project 27: Toast Notifications
-- Project 27: coming soon...
+- Project 28: coming soon...

 :rocket: How to Run Projects Locally
 Running these projects on your local machine is straightforward.
 Follow the steps below: